standard-for-public-code/standard-for-public-code/standards/open-standards.md

 order: 10
 ---

-# Adhere to Open Standards
+# Use open standards

 ## Measure

-* For features of a codebase that facilitate the exchange of data the codebase MUST use a Open Standard that passes the [Open Source Initiative Open Standard Requirements](https://opensource.org/osr)
+* For features of a codebase that facilitate the exchange of data the codebase MUST use an open standard that meets the [Open Source Initiative Open Standard Requirements](https://opensource.org/osr)
-* If no existing Open Standard is available, effort SHOULD be put into developing one
+* If no existing open standard is available, effort SHOULD be put into developing one
 * Standards that are machine testable SHOULD be preferred over those that are not
-* Functionality using [Open Source Initiative Open Standard Requirements](https://opensource.org/osr) non-compliant standard based features MAY be provided when necessary only in addition to compliant features
+* Functionality using features from a non-open standard (one that doesn't meet the [Open Source Initiative Open Standard Requirements](https://opensource.org/osr)) MAY be provided if necessary, but only in addition to compliant features.
-* All non-compliant standards that are used MUST be documented clearly in the documentation
+* All non-compliant standards used MUST be documented clearly in the documentation
-* The codebase MAY contain a list with all the standards used with links to where they are available
+* The codebase MAY contain a list of all the standards used with links to where they are available

 ## What this does

-* Create interoperability between systems
+* Creates interoperability between systems
 * Reduces possible vendor-lock in
 * Guarantees access to the knowledge required to reuse and contribute to the codebase

 ## What this doesn’t do

-* make it understandable how to use the software
+* Make it understandable how to use the software

 ## How to test